-Seattle is between Vancouver, BC, and San Francisco, CA. Two cities where the rents are higher.
+Seattle is located between Vancouver, BC, and San Francisco, CA—two cities with higher rents.
 I don’t know much about Vancouver, but the cost of living in the Bay Area is very high compared to Seattle.
 Seattle like the Bay Area is a technology hub.
 Not every city is a tech magnet, but those that are will have a higher demand for housing from those with high salaries.

 The problem with Canada and California is not only the high cost of living but the taxes.
 Washington has no state income tax.
 This has and will continue to be a reason tech companies will migrate to Seattle.
 There are other states with no income taxes, but none that host a true tech city.
 Some say Austin has a growing tech presence, but it is not in the same league as Seattle.
 Plus it is friggin hot.